mckayc/task-donegeon/src/content/HelpGuide.md

 6. If completions are allowed, you can also toggle **"Require PIN for quest completion"** for added security.

 **How it Works:**
 - When enabled, logging out or clicking the **"Exit"** button in the header will take you to a special Kiosk screen.
-This screen shows a calendar view of today's available {tasks} for each selected user.
+This screen defaults to a calendar view of today's available {tasks} for each selected user.
 - The header displays the avatars and **usernames** of the users in Kiosk mode for quick identification.
 Tapping an avatar allows that user to log in.
+- The header also contains icons to switch between the **Calendar View** (🗓️) and the **Leaderboard View** (📊).
+The Leaderboard shows a detailed progress card for each user.
 - A **"Switch"** icon is also present in the header, allowing any user (even one not configured for Kiosk mode) to access the full user-switching screen.

 **Completing {tasks} in Kiosk Mode:**